plexoos/offline-hft/hft/README.md

     cvs checkout -r HEAD offline/hft

-    # The following package is in the official CVS StRoot area but not yet in
-    # $STAR/StRoot.
-Check it out to compile locally as the official library is
-    # not yet available (as of March 11, 2014)

-    cvs checkout -r HEAD StRoot/StPxlRawHitMaker

-    # In addition, it may happen that other packages are not yet compiled in
-    # dev.
-In this case follow the instructions in section "Modules required
-    # before dev production released" below

-    # According to Xin simulation jobs cannot use the pixel survey geometry
-    # from the STAR database due to improper default setting of the simulation
-    # timestamp...
-Hence, one need to use the local files from CVS:
+    # For simulation jobs you may need to use the local geometry files from CVS:

     mkdir -p StarDb/Geometry
     cp -r offline/hft/StarDb/Geometry/pxl StarDb/Geometry